nocturn9x/ttlcollections/README.md

 These 2 collections are implemented using `collections.deque` for fast `O(1)` complexity when accessing elements trough `pop`/`get` and `push`/`put`

-For both queues and stacks you can pass

 ### Example - TTLQueue